 EOS Finland Oy and Delva Oy work together to boost AM part production using the nickel-based superalloy IN939 in Finland.

 EOS NickelAlloy IN718, EOS NickelAlloy IN625, and EOS NickelAlloy HX are already suitable for a wide variety of applications.
-However, EOS NickelAlloy IN939 offers improved temperature capabilities and excellent mechanical properties up to temperatures of 850 °C, which is 200 °C more than with IN718.
+However, EOS NickelAlloy IN939 offers improved temperature capabilities and excellent mechanical properties up to 850 °C, which is 200 °C more than with IN718.
 Developing a hard-to-weld material was a very challenging project.
 EOS is very proud to introduce IN939 as a crack-free, strain-age resistant product, as well as an optimized heat-treatment that drastically reduces post-treatment costs and effort without requiring HIP (Hot Isostatic Pressing).